Instructions for Authors

 Anonymization of the manuscript

+The manuscript should be anonymized – please remove all names and affiliations of the authors from the main text.
 There should be no title page – either as the first page of the paper or as a separate file.
-All authors should be registered in the Editorial System during the submission of the paper and the Editorial System will generate a title page.
+All authors should be registered in the Editorial System when submitting the paper, and the Editorial System will generate a title page.
 An “Authors' contributions” section should not appear at the end of the paper.

 Funding sources